open-source-labs/Docketeer/README.md

 #### STEP 2 — Docker compose up

-Go back to your terminal and make sure you're in the Docketeer directory.
+Open up a new tab in your terminal and make sure you're in the Docketeer directory.
 Then run
 ```sh
 docker compose up
 ```